IT Facts: 50 Industry Facts That You Didn't Know Were True

-The IT industry is always developing, and with new technologies seemingly popping up daily it is tough to keep up with the times.
-Cloud computing is also on the rise, and seems to be a hot topic of late for SMB’s debating whether or not to make the move to the cloud.
+The IT industry is always developing, and with new technologies popping up daily it's difficult to keep up.
+Cloud computing is also on the rise, and seems to be a hot topic of late for SMB’s debating whether or not to make the move to virtual platforms.
 So here at iCorps, we’ve come up with a list of 50 IT Facts, that will educate you on the industry's recent successes, a look into what people are saying about the cloud, and overall IT data that may surprise you.